compute ID group-ID style args

 Computes calculate one of three styles of quantities: global, per-atom, or local.
 A global quantity is one or more system-wide values, e.g. the temperature of the system.
 A per-atom quantity is one or more values per atom, e.g. the kinetic energy of each atom.
 Per-atom values are set to 0.0 for atoms not in the specified compute group.
 Local quantities are calculated by each processor based on the atoms it owns, but there may be zero or more per atom, e.g. a list of bond distances.
 Computes that produce per-atom quantities have the word “atom” in their style, e.g. ke/atom.
 Computes that produce local quantities have the word “local” in their style, e.g. bond/local.
 Styles with neither “atom” or “local” in their style produce global quantities.

-Note that a single compute produces either global or per-atom or local quantities, but never more than one of these.
+Note that a single compute produces either global or per-atom or local quantities, but never more than one of these (with only a few exceptions, as documented by individual compute commands).

 Global, per-atom, and local quantities each come in three kinds: a single scalar value, a vector of values, or a 2d array of values.
 The doc page for each compute describes the style and kind of values it produces, e.g. a per-atom vector.
 Some computes produce more than one kind of a single style, e.g. a global scalar and a global vector.